seanvelasco/cloud-copy/README.md

 ## Usage

-Append the URL of the target media to be uploaded as a value to the query parameter `upload`
+Append the URL of the target media to be uploaded as the value to the query parameter `upload`

 ```
 https://cc.sean.ph/?upload=URL